lukephills/email-subscribers/readme.txt

 * Widget translation issue has been fixed
 * PHP warning message from Subscribers Export page has been removed.

+= 1.3 =

+* Fixed small error on mail compose page.
+* Added check for Already Confirmed emails.
+This is to prevent user clicking optin email link multiple time.

 == Upgrade Notice ==

 = 1.0 =